 Managing staff can be tricky.
 Jealousy of superiors can creep in when team members feel unappreciated.
-This can be triggered by a pay raise or promotion of their boss, but could also be the result of mere frustration with their own progress.
+This can be triggered by a pay raise or promotion of their boss, but it could also be the result of mere frustration with their own progress.

 Some jealous employees will aim to bring others down, making the work environment unpleasant.
-This could lose the manager some good team members, and cause a decrease in team morale.
+This could lose the manager some good team members and cause a decrease in team morale.

 Here are seven ways to manage jealousy and competition, to avoid them becoming an issue in the workplace:

 However you decide to discuss an issue with an employee, you should always stay professional.
 Continue to do your own work to the best of your ability, speak to the employee the same way you speak to other members of staff, and refrain from making it personal.

 If an employee has taken pleasure in making you look bad, it may be tempting to give them a dressing down with an audience.
 However, this is unprofessional and will only serve to prove that their actions are affecting your work ethic.